-Partner Steven Connors has always had a strong interest in labour and employment law, which allows him to be involved with people on a day-to-day basis, and make a difference in people’s lives.
+Steven Connors has always had a strong interest in labour and employment law, which allows him to be involved with people on a day-to-day basis, and make a difference in people’s lives.
+Steve is the Managing Partner of Brownlee LLP.

 His primary practice area is labour and employment from a management perspective – including human rights, occupational health and safety, privacy and education – acting as counsel for employers across Alberta, the Northwest Territories and Nunavut, before all levels of the Courts.